learnapollo/learnapollo/content/tutorial-ios/ios-04.md

 Open the directory that contains the 4th exercise (`exercise-04`) and open `pokedex-apollo.xcworkspace` .

-It already contains a running version of the code you wrote in the previous lesson, however we made a few minor changes: We "untangled" the information about the trainer and now, rather than storing one property `trainer` of type `TrainerQuery.Data.Trainer` in the `PokedexTableViewController`, we now store three individual properties which are the trainer's `id`, `name` and `ownedPokemons`.
+It already contains a running version of the code you wrote in the previous lesson, however we made a few minor changes: We "untangled" the information about the trainer and now, rather than storing one property `trainer` of type `TrainerQuery.Data.Trainer` in `PokedexTableViewController`, we now store three individual properties which are the trainer's `id`, `name` and `ownedPokemons`.
 All parts of the code where `trainer` was used before have been updated accordingly.

 We also added a new view controller called `CreatePokemonViewController` that will allow us to enter data for a new Pokemon in our Pokedex.
 When segueing from the `PokedexTableViewController` to the `CreatePokemonViewController` we are passing the trainer's ID, so that we can provide this information upon creation of a new Pokemon.